0 item(s) | View Cart

 • Shut down the engine

-• Empty engine freshwater strainer and add antifreeze and flush antifreeze through the hoses
+• Empty engine freshwater strainer, add antifreeze, and flush antifreeze through the hoses

 Hot water tank: